 This is a really simple project and each framed art piece only cost about $30 CAD!
 In the US it would probably cost about half that much.
 It was soo cheap!
 You can see them on the right in the photo of our family room below.
 They fill the wall and they are so fun!
-You can see all the details of our family room renovation HERE.

 You will need to have a camera that allows you to shoot with large enough resolution that your pictures can be enlarged without getting grainy.
 I shoot with a Canon 6D full-frame SLR camera and for this shoot, I used a Canon EF 50mm F1.4 USM lens.
 You don’t necessarily need a camera that’s this expensive though.
 Without getting too technical, just make sure that the images are around 300 dpi.

 Get your kids to stand in front of a plain surface like an empty wall, preferably in good natural light.
 Get them to make silly faces or make them laugh to catch candid shots of their true personalities!
 Mine are used to being in front of a camera so it was pretty easy to get a few good shots.
 But if they aren’t cooperating bribery is always an option lol!!